PS2ClassicsVault/Call-of-Duty-Black-Ops-3-BOiii-Client/README.md

 - a PC/Laptop with an active internet connection

-## How to install the Boiii clinet guide!
+## How to install the Boiii client guide!

 ## Step 1: ##

 Download the exe and place it in your installed Black Ops 3 game folder.
 If you can't find where your exe is saved, check the downloads folder and right-click and copy and paste it into your installed black ops 3 game folder.
 If you get an operation failed or that a virus has been detected, try opening windows security Virus & Threat Protection\Protection History and find the section labeled Threats blocked.
 Hit the down arrow and Actions button> Allow.
 You might have to redownload the file again.

 ## Step 2: ##

 Download the zip folder and extract it.
 When you extract, make sure you do not extract it into a secondary boiii folder.
 Put the folder named "boiii" in C:\Users\<username>\AppData\Local\.
 You can open it by hitting the Windows key+R and typing %localappdata% and pressing Enter.